build virtual environment

 The Environment

-is the class to model the extrinsic reward and terminating condition.
+models the extrinsic reward and terminating conditions.
 It is designed to be a little bit different from the gym.Envs

 class, to better decouple the Agent